dell-esg/openshift-bare-metal/README.md

 If you would like to contribute code, before submitting a Pull Request please refer to the [Contributor Agreement](https://github.com/dell/openshift-container-architecture/wiki/Contributor-Agreement) page.

 ### Support
 Please note that this code is provided as-is and is supported by the community.
 If you have specific support questions, please e-mail openshift@dell.com.
-Alternatively, use our [Linux-PowerEdge mailing list](http://lists.us.dell.com/mailman/listinfo/linux-poweredge).